 .Rmd file, but will not be rendered exactly as you type it.

 R Markdown is a special instance of a large family of so-called markup languages (see Wikipedia for definition and examples).

 The key feature of any markup language is that the document contains annotations that are syntactically distinguishable from the text.

 Focus on content, rather than form: Decoupling content from form encourages authors to structure their material conceptually, rather than visually.
-Authors are forced to focus on the structure of their arguments, rather than being concerned with appearances (e.g., formatting and looks).
+Authors are forced to focus on the content and explicate the structure of their arguments, rather than being concerned with appearances (e.g., formatting and looks).

-Now it’s time to create your first Markdown document and start mixing some text and code chunks.
+Now it’s time to create our first Markdown document and start mixing some text and code chunks.

 Key R packages used in creating this book include rmarkdown (Allaire et al., 2020), knitr (Xie, 2020b), and bookdown (Xie, 2020a).
 The knitr package (Xie, 2015) provides much of the magic in weaving together text and code in the background.
 However, the actual pipeline of tools in the background is

 .Rmd > knitr > .md > pandoc > .html or .pdfand uses many different programs and technologies.
-Fortunately, we do not need to worry about the details of this process, but we should be grateful and provide credit to the people who devoted years of their lives to make all this possible.↩
+Fortunately, we do not need to worry about the details of this process — but we should be grateful and provide credit to the people who devoted years of their lives to solving these tasks.↩

-Otherwise, you may have to install some additional packages (like rmarkdown and knitr).
+Otherwise, you may have to install some additional R packages (like knitr and rmarkdown).
 Creating output documents in PDF format may require an additional LaTeX installation, but nowadays HTML gets you pretty far.↩

 For those familiar with Microsoft Office™ and statistics software like SPSS™ or SAS™: R Markdown let’s you combine the functionality of Word, Excel, and your statistics software in a single framework.↩